fuse-box/fuse-box/README.md

 ## Anything

 The concept of FuseBox is simple.
 Bundle anything with minimum configuration.
 You can point your files to a typescript file or to a javascript file.
 It will understand `es6` import statements as well.
-You need, however use [BabelPlugin](#babel-plugin) to transpile it.
+You need, however, use [BabelPlugin](#babel-plugin) to transpile it.

 ## Typescript